sl2365/Axiom-Tray-Launcher/README.md

 ## License

-Axiom Tray Launcher is released under the MIT License.
+Axiom Tray Launcher is released under the GPL-3.0 License.